Seanzy/Google-Python-Automation-Certificate/README.md

 10/21/10 learning matplotlib and histograms.
 Learned about trees, heaps, and sorting lists.

-10/23/20 - preparing for Apple interview
+10/23/20 - preparing for Apple interview.
 Completed the Apple interview questions, cannot post here.

+10/24/20 - completed repeats function, last night of vacation